UgendranR/Doc-bot/README.md

 ## Table of contents
 * Doc-Bot
 * ENT Care Website
-* Manual Appointment Registration
+* Manual Appointment Registration.

 ## About
-> The Purpose of this DoC-Bot is to help the user in setting up an appointment with the concerned ENT doctor.<br>
+> The Purpose of this DoC-Bot is to help the user in setting up an appointment with the concerned ENT Doctor.<br>
 Various SalesIQ Scripts' input cards has been used such as<br>
 --->Email<br>
 --->Phone<br>